templierw/internship.2021/README.md

 # Internship 2021

-This internship, conducted at the [SYREL](https://g2elab.grenoble-inp.fr/en/research/syrel) of the G2ELab (Université Grenoble-Alpes), lasted from February to July 2021.
+This internship, conducted at the [SYREL](https://g2elab.grenoble-inp.fr/en/research/syrel) cluster of the G2ELab (Université Grenoble-Alpes), lasted from February to July 2021.
 It was part of a research project course of my first year as a graduate student in [MoSIG](https://mosig.imag.fr/ProgramEn/M1S2).
 My supervisors were [Vincent Debusschere](https://g2elab.grenoble-inp.fr/fr/le-laboratoire/debusschere-vincent) and Rémy Rigo-Mariani.

 To validate the internship, a report (`templier_report_cor_ext.pdf`) was submitted and followed by a defense (slides included in `paper.tar.gz`).